 The most comprehensive treatment to date of plural marriages during Joseph Smith's lifetime is Gary Bergera's article "Identifying the Earliest Mormon Polygamists, 1841-44," published in Dialogue during 2005.
-1 Unfortunately, Bergera's article was written before publication of the DNA results that have consistently debunked the rumors that Joseph fathered children 2 by his plural wives - a belief that prevented Bergera and prior scholars from considering the possibility that early plural marriages could have been primarily ceremonial with little or no sexual element.
-Specifically, no one has seriously examined the possibility that some of these marriages could have been inspired by a need to care for the victims of Bennett's sex ring.
+1 Unfortunately, Bergera's article was written before publication of the DNA results that have consistently debunked the rumors that Joseph fathered children 2 by his plural wives.
+Bergera and prior scholars therefore had no incentive to considering the possibility that early plural marriages could have been primarily ceremonial with little or no sexual element.
+Specifically, no one seriously examined the possibility that some of these marriages were inspired by a need to care for the victims of Bennett's sex ring.